Last Updated on January 14, 2026 by Ewen Finser

 So, especially if your staff is not already comfortable with cloud tools, expect to spend time on training.

-Processing Delays and Occasional OCR Misses
+Processing Delays and OCR Quirks

 Pricing

-Commerce and Precision are usually separate add-ons or bundles, so a full Dext stack is not cheap once you factor in all three.
-That’s not to say it doesn’t provide value for what it offers, but you could be approaching $100 a month on the low side.
+There are also separate add-ons or bundles if you want to beef up Dext with peripheral offerings (like Vault+).
+That’s not to say it doesn’t provide value for what it offers, but just be cognizant of what you’re spending and what you’re getting in return.
 It’s up to you to decide whether you get $100+ worth of time savings by using the platform.

-Where Dex Does and Doesn’t Make Sense
+Where Dext Does and Doesn’t Make Sense

-Dex is a Great Fit for:
+Dext is a great fit for:

 - Cloud-first accounting and bookkeeping firms